FlounderFounder/FlounderMode/CONTRIBUTING.md

 4. **Generate HTML**: Run `npm run generate-html` locally (optional)
 5. **Commit**: Commit your changes with a descriptive message
 6. **PR**: Create a pull request
-7. **Review**: GitHub Actions will validate, generate HTML, and provide feedback
+7. **Review**: The system will validate, generate HTML, and provide feedback
 8. **Merge**: Once approved, your term will be live with both JSON and HTML files!

 ## 🐛 Troubleshooting